froxxon/Linx/README.md

 This place would in this scenario be, you've probably already guessed it, Linx.

 ## FEATURES
-- Enable/disable use of personal themes
--- Currently 3 different themes available
+- Enable/disable use of personal themes, currently 3 different themes available
 - Enable/disable use of personal links/categories
 - Categorize, tag and filter links to find them fast
 - Role based Access Control for editors and admins